Origin of the Goths: The influence of Jordanes

 Putting aside recent attempts to find other types of evidence to confirm his story, Jordanes is the original source of the idea that the Goths migrated from the Vistula to an area north of the Black Sea, and also of the idea that before then, their elite had migrated in two boats from Scandinavia under the leadership of a man named Berig, followed by one boat of Gepids.
 The name Jordanes uses for the "island" of Scandinavia was "Scandza", which can be found mentioned by earlier Roman geographers such as Pliny the Elder and Ptolemy.
 This account of Jordanes has been used to argue for an ancestral connection to the similarly named Gutes of Gotland and the Geats of southern Scandinavia.

 Scholarly discussion about the reliability of Jordanes has focussed upon the questions of his sources, and his aims.
 Jordanes himself mentioned that he preferred written sources and he explicitly mentioned both older Roman ethnographical works, such as the ones which mentioned the Gutones living near the Vistula, and early works which interpreted passages in the Old Testament.
 Jordanes had read Josephus and apparently saw his account of the origins of the Scythians as descendants of the Biblical Magog in Genesis as compatible with his own account, though he questioned why Josephus had not specifically named the Goths and given more details.
 Also influencing Jordanes were the influential christian writers Ambrose (about 340–397), Orosius (about 375–420) and Jerome (about 347–420).
 Ambrose equated the Scythians and Goths with the Biblical Gog and Magog, barbarians who come from the extreme north, where there are islands.
 Orosius is among the earliest writers to equate the Goths with Scythians, listing them along with the Huns and Alans as the "Scythians" of his time.

+Concerning migration from Scandinavia Peter Heather has argued that in contrast to Jordanes, whole nations clearly did not move from there to Poland, and at most "intrusive Gothic elite moving from Scandinavia – probably in many small, separate sub-groups – may have set in motion new socio-political processes in northern Poland".
+The account of Jordanes, involving a simple mass migration from Scandinavia "must be decisively rejected".